NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 F2 / F3 Temperature sensor error Inspect and replace faulty sensor

-HH High temperature alarm Ensure door is closed, check airflow, clean condenser, check for overload
+HH High-temperature alarm Ensure door is closed, check airflow, clean the condenser, and check for overload

-LL Low temperature alarm Inspect thermostat, check sensor, ensure proper settings
+LL Low temperature alarm Inspect thermostat, check the sensor, and ensure proper settings

-DO Door open too long Close door securely, check gasket/seal
+DO Door open too long Close door securely, check the gasket/seal.

-EE General electronic error Reset unit, check wiring, call technician if unresolved
+EE General electronic error Reset unit, check the wiring, and call technician if unresolved

 E1 typically signals a temperature sensor failure, often in the upper zone.
 This can disrupt accurate temperature control and should be addressed promptly.